AmasaDelano/dw-srd-offline/src/markdown/Class_Moves_Discussion.md

 ## Fireball

-“Nearby”depends on context; a few paces or so in an open space, considerably more in an enclosed room.
+“Nearby” depends on context; a few paces or so in an open space, considerably more in an enclosed room.
 Be careful\!.

 ## Polymorph